Cybernetic Culture Research Unit: 1993–1996

 Theorist and researcher Sadie Plant, working in the University of Warwick, formed the collective around 1993–1994 as a cyberfeminist research group which initially only involved itself in studies and did not publish texts.
 Eventually, as she left her academic post, student and philosopher Nick Land who had at the time recently published his monograph The Thirst for Annihilation became the driving force in determining its methods and ideas.
 Other major contributors included Kodwo Eshun, Iain Hamilton Grant and Stephen Metcalf, as well as other colleagues whose research were inspired by emerging nihilist, psychoanalytic and materialist theory.

 The connections made leading up to the formation of the CCRU and during its tenure eventually lead to the Virtual Futures conferences.
 The conferences, organised from 1994–96, were initially founded by Joan Broadhurst, Dan O’Hara, Otto Imken, Eric Cassidy, and postgraduate students under the aegis of the Warwick Centre for Research in Philosophy and Literature.

-Stephen Metcalf was a central player in CCRU's creation.
+Stephen Metcalf was a central player in the CCRU's creation.
 His essay "Autogeddon" is included in the 1998 Virtual Futures book published by Routledge, and in 1996, Metcalf translated, edited and published a collection of texts by Friedrich Nietzsche, Hammer of the Gods: Apocalyptic Texts for the Criminally Insane, that reflected and influenced how Nietzsche was being read by those who formed the CCRU at the time.

-1997–2003
+1997–2000s

-The CCRU drastically took on new forms and became increasingly experimental under the direction of Land.
+The CCRU drastically took on new forms and became increasingly experimental under the direction of Land; it was not a sanctioned academic project.
 According to Robin Mackay, by around 1998, "the CCRU became quasi-cultish, quasi-religious".
 Mackay mentions having "left before it descended into sheer madness", with Iain Hamilton Grant asserting that the later excesses drove several members into mental breakdown.
 The collective became increasingly unorthodox in its work, with its output including writing, performance events, music and collaborative art, and exploring post-structuralism, cybernetics, science fiction, rave culture, and occult studies.
-The CCRU's written output was largely self-published in zines such as Collapse and Abstract Culture, and many of these writings are maintained online on the website for the CCRU.
+The CCRU's written output was largely self-published in zines such as ***collapse and Abstract Culture, and many of these writings are maintained online on the website for the CCRU.

-Land's antisocial behavior, reliance on amphetamines, and increasingly experimental writing at this time led academics and contemporaries to distance themselves from him, until he eventually left his academic post.
-As a consequence, the CCRU could no longer use space at, or claim affiliation with Warwick University.
-CCRU continued to operate from a flat in Leamington Spa up until its disestablishment in 2003.
+Land's antisocial behavior, reliance on amphetamines, and increasingly experimental writing at this time led academics and contemporaries to distance themselves from him until he eventually left his academic post.
+As a consequence, the CCRU could no longer use space at or claim affiliation with Warwick University.
+The CCRU continued to operate from a flat in Leamington Spa up until Land suffered a breakdown and disappeared from public view in the early 2000s, with the CCRU vanishing along with him.
+Fisher stated of the group's existence, "it was never formally disbanded but then again it was never formally constituted."